 Go Dog Sledding

 Discover Banff Tours runs dog sledding adventures at Lake Louise and in Canmore.
-We’ve done this four separate times, and it’s always an amazing experience.
+We’ve done this four separate times, and it’s always a fantastic experience.
 I particularly love how quiet the ride is, with only the sound of the dog team’s steps against the snow.

 Ice Skate on Lake Louise